shiftstack/dev-install/tools/dsal/README.md

 directory named with the nightly version.

 ## TODOs
-* Correctly finding paths relative to the place where the script is.
-* Converting the script to an installable module with entrypoint?
 * Supporting anything else than 8.4 and 16.2.
 * Automating other useful activities:
   * Downloading openshift-install.